cedarstudios/cedarmaps-nodejs-client/README.md

 ```

 # Issues
-If you have any questions while implementing Cedar Maps Web SDK, please feel free to open a [new issue](https://github.com/cedarstudios/cedarmaps-nodejs-client/issues).
+If you have any questions while implementing Cedar Maps Node.js client, please feel free to open a [new issue](https://github.com/cedarstudios/cedarmaps-nodejs-client/issues).